-Department of Finance and Legal Studies
+Department of Finance and Legal Studies Eberly College of Business and Information Technology

 FIN 500 Foundations of Finance 1.5 cr.

 Designed for EMBA students without prior Finance background to prepare them for MBA Financial Management course.
 Provides students with the concepts that constitute the base for finance theory and the foundations for the techniques used in making financial decisions.